prycey77/CV/README.md

 ## Richard Pryce
 <a href="https://www.codewars.com/users/prycey77"><img src="images/codewars.png" width="100" alt="Codewars"></a>

 I have been fascinated with computers and software development since I was a teenager, and the Covid pandemic was just the push I needed to send my application to [Makers Academy](https://makers.tech/).
-For the first time in years of bieng a very in demand double bass player in London, I had time to reflect and think about what I really wanted to do.
+For the first time in years of bieng a very in demand professional double bass player in London, I had time to reflect and think about what I really wanted to do.
+My experience at Makers Academy has engrained in me the importance of best coding practices, and this is my biggest priority in looking for a junior developer role.
+I'd love to work in a supportive environment where those practices are followed.

 I fell in love with coding while preparing for my Makers inteview - the combination of logic and creativity, writing DRY code and producing tangiable results.

 As a musician, I have worked at the highest levels as a session double bass player.
 I have recorded 100's of film sound tracks and toured throughout Europe with some of the world's greatest musicians.
 I'm looking for a developer role where I can continue to work at the highest possible standard.